d4wae89d498/cedc/Readme.md

 2. Enable the `clangd` extension within VSCode.
 3. Ensure the MS Makefile extension is disabled to prevent any interference with our Makefile configurations.
 4. Install `jq` for handling `compile_commands.json`.
 This can typically be done through your package manager (e.g., `apt` for Ubuntu, `brew` for macOS).
+5. Create a file association for .cppm to C++ in VSCode settings

 We welcome contributions from all members of the community.
 Whether you're fixing bugs, adding new features, or improving documentation, your help is greatly appreciated in making Cedilla a more robust and versatile tool for developers everywhere.